 You’re probably familiar with the O.G. payment app — PayPal.
-Started in the late ‘90s, PayPal was the first consumer technology that enabled users to send electronic payments quickly and easily.
+Starting in the late ‘90s, PayPal was the first consumer technology that enabled users to send electronic payments quickly and easily.
 Since then, as our society has grown more digital, cash has become less common and debit/credit cards the norm.
 Because of this, tons of payment apps have popped up, from Venmo and Zelle to Cash App and Remitly.
 Despite being the original, PayPal is not the best cash app for kids.

 Many of these apps don’t allow minor users, however, which means that a niche industry of family-focused platforms have popped up in the past few years.
 These apps allow parents and kids to work together to share financial resources.
 They often come with debit cards, and many of the popular features include:

 - The ability to purchase in-store and online

 - Rewards tied to chore completion

 Apple Cash Family

 For Apple families, this is probably the most seamless way to send and receive money.
 Apple Cash Family lets you add children and teens from your Family Sharing group so they can make purchases and send and receive money in Messages or Wallet.
 Parents can even limit who their children can send money to, get alerts when they make transactions, and lock their accounts.
 This cash app for kids is a great option for a family of Apple product users.